 - Aside from strengthening the core, the toes to bar can improve grip and lat (back) strength due to the lifter having to secure themselves to the bar for long periods.

-How to Perform the Toes to Bar
+How to Do the Toes to Bar

 Grab a bar with a slightly wider than shoulder-width grip, and press your legs together.
 Pull your body backward away from the bar as you pull your knees/ankles upwards towards the bar.
 As your toes meet the bar overhead, stay in line with the midline and lower the legs in the same path, and repeat.